Covidence

 Once created and applied to references, you can also filter by these tags.
 This can be especially useful to get a quick count of how many references received each tag.

-Tags (as well as any notes entered) will currently export to Excel/CSV.
+Tags (as well as any notes entered) are included in exports to Excel/CSV files.
 For this reason, they are also visible to your co-reviewers.

 Linking Full Text to References